 5. What New and Growing Brands Can Learn

-Here are practical lessons for performance and athleisure brands:
+Here are practical lessons for emerging performance or athleisure brands.

 ✔ Lesson 1: Balance performance and lifestyle